 Plotting by wavelength versus plotting by frequency has consequences: the peak wavelength differs in the two cases if each is plotted linearly, a consequence of plotting density functions of values that have a reciprocal relationship.
 Taking black-body spectrum as an example, plotting wavelengths by millimeter (0mm, 1mm, 2mm, 3mm, ...) crowds all the infrared, visible light, ultraviolet, etc., between 0 and 1 and spreads radio over a wide range.
 Plotting frequency by 100GHz (0GHz, 100GHz, 200GHz, 300GHz, ..) crowds the radio into 0-300GHz and spreads the others over the rest.
 The CMB SED's peak is cited at various wavelengths and frequencies, but all are valid for the spectrum representing a temperature of 2.72548 K, depending upon how it is plotted:

 |log of either||222.6 GHz||1.347 mm||9.2 × 10-4 eV|

 Plots against the log of either produce an equivalent plot: 1mm≡300GHz, 10mm≡30GHz, 100mm≡3GHz, etc.

-SED Fitting (aka Spectral Energy Distribution Fitting) is a method of classifying distant galaxies, to help determine their age and degree of Star Formation (SF).
-A challenge is that a young galaxy with Cosmic Dust has a SED across ultraviolet,page, Visible Light, and Near Infrared (NIR) as an old galaxy.
-A fitting method is Markov-Chain Monte Carlo (MCMC), using random walks around a parameter-space to determine the degree of unique fit between an SED and a known type of object.
+SED fitting (aka spectral energy distribution fitting) is a method of classifying distant galaxies, to help determine their age and degree of star formation.
+A challenge is that a young galaxy with dust has a SED across ultraviolet, visible light, and near infrared as an old galaxy.
+A fitting method is Markov chain Monte Carlo (MCMC), using random walks around a parameter-space to determine the degree of unique fit between an SED and a known type of object.
 GalMC is an example of software that takes this approach.